daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 ~~~

 {: .box-note}
 **Tip:** The default nginx settings only allow file uploads of 1MB.
 If your shiny apps use `fileInput()` and you want to be able to upload larger files, you'll need to set the `client_max_body_size` nginx parameter.
-The details are out of scope for this tutorial, but knowing about this parameter may save you many hours of debugging!
+The details are out of scope for this tutorial, but just knowing about this parameter might save you many hours of Googling/debugging one day!

 # Step 6: Install R {#install-r}